wanze/TemplateEngineFactory/DOCUMENTATION.md

 The `2.x` major version introduces several backwards compatibility breaks.
 The amount of required manual update steps depends on how many features were used.
 The following list _should_ cover the most important changes:

+* Your template engine must support the `2.x` version.
+Check the available template engines in the [readme](README.md#available-template-engines).
 * The API variable `$factory` is no longer available.
 Use `$modules->get('TemplateEngineFactory')` to get an instance of the `\ProcessWire\TemplateEngineFactory` class.
 * The factory has a new configuration `templates_path`, indicating where the engine's templates are stored.
 This config